jendives2000/PCC_exercices_10_6_to_10_10/README.md

 After I compared my code to the solutions:
 - **exercise 10-6**:
   The solutions did not use the int() method on the variable that holds the input value.
-It used it on a new line, to add readability I guess.
+It **used it on a new line**, to add readability I guess.
 On a simple program like this one I suppose this is a better route.
 But the opposite could be true too.

   Using the new line uses 8 characters to be added and a new line as well.
-The int() method is using a net 5 characters.
-So the difference is 3 characters added.
+The int() method is using a net of 5 characters.
+So the **difference is 3 characters added**.
   But in my example, my inputs are not called 'x' and 'y' but 'num1' and 'num2'.
-  This makes me go back and modify my code...
+  This **makes me go back and modify** my code...
-  So the decision is not that cut out for me...
+  So the **decision is not that cut out for me**...
 So I'll just stick to my initial code.

   GRADE:
   IMHO it's a pass.

 - **exercise 10-7**:
   I anticipated, without knowing it, this exercise in the previous one.
-I use a while loop on it already.
+I used a while loop on it already.
-  But no 'quit' option here, just an endless program.
+  But **no 'quit' option here**, just an endless program.

-  Also, I used the `pass`  method i nthe body of the `except:` to make it silent.
-The solution code did not use but I thought this was what was requested in the instructions.
+  Also, I used the `pass`  method in the body of the `except:` to make it silent.
+The **solution code did not use** it but **I thought this was what was requested** in the instructions.
   This made me think and, as is, **my code is not user friendly**.
 If a letter is typed, nothing tells you it is not right.
 So this is **a mistake on me**.

   **Ease of use is important** because it drives the usability of a program.
 The easier to use, the more the program is appreciated and used.
-This is something I need to always be watching.
+This is something **I need to always be watching**.

   GRADE:  Fail.